Make homemade soap with this easy lavender soap recipe with melt and pour goat’s milk soap base, essential oils, and

 Allow the melted soap to cool just a bit.
 Heat can dilute the scent of essential oils.
 Then add rosemary essential oil to the bowl.
 You can add as little or as much as you like.
 Start with about the drops, stir, and then smell.
 You can also do a test bar and allow it to cool so you can determine the smell once it’s solid.

 Step 7: Add coloring to soap mixture if you want to color it.
 This is entirely optional.
 The soap will look just fine if left white.

 Using a spoon, mix everything together.

 Step 10: Add remaining rosemary and lavender to bowl.
 Gently pour the soap mixture into soap molds.
-You can use any shape of molds you like.
+You can use any shape of mold you like.
 Our label will fit square or rectangle molds best.

 Step 11: Spray the top of the soap with the rubbing alcohol.
 Allow the soap to harden for at least an hour.
 Gently pop out and store in an airtight container until ready to use.